F88/promidas/lib/repository/docs/USAGE.md

 - `isExpired` in `ProtopediaInMemoryRepositoryStats` comes from the underlying `PrototypeInMemoryStore` TTL logic.
 You can use it directly or implement your own policy based on `cachedAt`.
+- Events are optional and disabled by default.
+Enable with `enableEvents: true` for WebApp scenarios.